vnep-approx-latency/alib/README.md

 # Dependencies and Requirements

-The alib library requires Python 3.X and uses the following libraries: gurobipy, numpy, networkx (for parsing TopologyZoo instances), matplotlib, and click.
+The **alib** library requires Python 3 and uses the following libraries: gurobipy, numpy, networkx (for parsing TopologyZoo instances), matplotlib and click.

-Gurobi must be installed and the .../gurobi64/lib directory added to the environment variable LD_LIBRARY_PATH.
+The [Gurobi Solver](https://www.gurobi.com/) must be installed and the .../gurobi64/lib directory added to the environment variable LD_LIBRARY_PATH.

 # Installation

 Install the **alib** package using the setup script we provide.
-Simply execute from within each of the packages root directories:
+Simply execute from within the packages root directory:

 ```
 pip install -e .